Time Marches On (song) explained

 Music video

-The music video was directed by Marc Ball and premiered in March 1996.
+The music video was directed by Marc Ball and premiered on CMT on March 24, 1996.
 It shows Lawrence performing in front of an audience.
-It was released as part of Lawrence's Unplugged series, filmed in February 1996.
+It was released as part of Lawrence's Unplugged series, filmed in February of 1996.

 Personnel